saikiranchintakindhi/library-management-application/README.md

 Now,open mysql workbench and write below query

+step 1:

 CREATE DATABASE library;

+step 2:

 USE library;

-CREATE TABLE books (
-  title VARCHAR(100) NOT NULL,
-  author VARCHAR(100) NOT NULL,
-  isbn VARCHAR(13) PRIMARY KEY,
-  publication_year INT NOT NULL, genre VARCHAR(100)
-);
+step 3:

+CREATE TABLE books (title VARCHAR(100) NOT NULL,author VARCHAR(100) NOT NULL,isbn VARCHAR(13) PRIMARY KEY,publication_year INT NOT NULL,genre VARCHAR(100));

 ## Setup

 1. Set up a SQL database (MySQL) and create a database called `library`.
-2. Run the SQL script provided in `Step 2` of the project setup to create the `books` table.
+2. Run the SQL script provided in `Step 1,2,3` of the project setup to create the `books` table.

 ## Running the Application

 1. Clone this repository to your local drive.
 2. Open the project in  Java IDE (e.g., Eclipse, IntelliJ IDEA).
 3. Add the JDBC Driver to the project.
+4. First open src/Com/Saikiran/Library/Project  you can find all .java files there to run or start program java program
-4. Configure the database connection in the `LibraryDB` class.
+5. Configure the database connection in the `LibraryDB` class.(check user name password correctly)
-5. Run the `MainClass.java` class to start/run the application..this is the first step to start .
+6. Run the `MainClass.java` class to start the application..this is the first step to start execute.

 ## Usage